-‘Fowl’ play: Alabama police search for ‘aggressive chicken’
+Fowl play: Louisiana police search for ‘aggressive chicken’

-WALKER, Ala.
-(AP) — Police are searching for an “aggressive chicken” accused of engaging in fowl play at an Alabama bank.
+WALKER, La.
+(AP) — Police are searching for an “aggressive chicken” accused of engaging in fowl play at an Louisiana bank.

 The Walker Police Department responded to a complaint about the brazen animal Friday, the agency said in a social media post over the weekend.

-Note: This story has been corrected to show the events happened in Louisiana, not Alabama.